CDCgov/prime-reportstream/prime-router/docs/proposals/0017-serializer-error-codes.md

 because they are hard to read and often times don't give the user enough information to fix the issue.

 ## Solution
-ReportStream should catch exceptions thrown by third-party libraries and wrap them in a specific error code, combined with helpful metadata, that the front-end can map to a nice, helpful message for the end-user.
-For example, ReportStream can have an error code for when an exception gets thrown when processing a date field, say `INVALID_HL7_GENERAL_PARSE`, and part of the JSON that houses the error code would also have `Type=DATE` and `Field=PID-29`.
+ReportStream should catch exceptions thrown by third-party libraries and wrap them in a specific error code that the front-end can map to a nice, helpful message for the end-user.
+For example, ReportStream can have an error code for when an exception gets thrown when processing a date field, say `INVALID_HL7_PARSE_DATE`, and part of the JSON that houses the error code would also have `Field=PID-29`.
 With this information, front-end would then know to show the user a helpful message regarding what date formats are acceptable, instead of showing a stack-trace.

 In addition to third-party library exceptions, ReportStream can also run into issues when trying to load parsed values into Objects (Element).
 ReportStream should handle this case gracefully as well.
 This will be elaborated on down below and the process of loading a parsed value into an Object will be referred to as "normalization," to match the language used in the code.

-One important thing to note here right away is that when ReportStream tries to load the parsed value as an Element, it has additional information that it doesn't in the external library case, and that information is "what exactly is wrong?", along with the actual parsed value.
-This allows for the possibility of a more detailed error code, like `INVALID_HL7_DATE_SCHEMA_TYPE` instead of `INVALID_HL7_GENERAL_PARSE`.
+### Disclaimer

+The benefit of this approach is that it is common and reusable.
+Since all that is at the heart of this proposal is the use of an "error code", different formats (FHIR, CSV, HL7, et. al) can all make use of this feature.
+However, Since the formats are different from each other, which error codes they support and the way they calculate those error codes MAY VERY. **This document discusses these specifics as they relate to HL7 in the old (covid) pipeline only**.
+When other pipelines or formats need to support error codes, work will need to be done to figure out how detailed the error codes can be and how they can be calculated.

 # Design